 Best VPNs for Qatar

 ExpressVPN is an old and reliable VPN services that is used all over the world to circumvent regional restrictions and government bans alike.
 It has servers in countries like USA, UK, Hong Kong, Germany, Japan, and Australia.
 The service is particularly known for its high speed and reliable connection.
 It’s the go-to service for anyone looking to stream online media which means it is more than capable of handling voice and video calls.

-NordVPN has more servers than any other VPN service currently in operation.
-That is its strong suite and when it comes to government sanctioned bans, you need just such a service to get around it.
-Of course, it’s also very fast and above all, it has a strict zero-logging policy which means your browsing is kept private.
+NordVPN has more servers than any other VPN service currently in operation, numbering 5,600+ nodes in 60 countries.
+That is its strong suit and when it comes to government sanctioned bans, you need just such a service to get around it.
+Of course, it’s also very fast and above all, it has 256-bit AES encryption backed by a strict zero-logging policy which means your browsing is kept private.
 It has apps for all major desktop and mobile platforms so regardless which device you want to use Skype or Whatsapp on, NordVPN has you covered.

 Are VPNs Legal In Qatar?

 As mentioned earlier, people in Qatar have been using VPNs for a long time and for a whole host of services.
 They are perfectly legal in the country with just one stipulation; you cannot use them to do anything that is illegal in the country.
 For example, if the government rules that accessing Wikipedia is illegal, then using a VPN to access it might be construed as a crime.
 Since there is no official statement on the Qatar VOIP ban from the government, using a VPN to access Skype and Whatsapp is perfectly legal.

 Have you been affected by Qatar’s VOIP ban, and if so how have you dealt with it?
 Did you find our VPN recommendations useful?
 Let us know about your situation in the comments below.